🔭 Metrics Explorer Home Page

 Metrics Explorer can help you understand how your marketing strategies have affected specific outcomes.
 For example, Metrics Explorer could demonstrate that over the last 90 days, there is a moderately strong relationship between your Facebook Spend and your Google Branded Search Revenue.

-You can measure these correlations over unlimited time periods, a variety of attribution models and lookback windows, daily/weekly/monthly granularity, and even accrual or cash accounting modes.
+You can measure these correlations over unlimited time periods, a variety of attribution models, and lookback windows, daily/weekly/monthly granularity, and even accrual or cash accounting modes.
 Metrics Explorer also features customizable views you can save and export, making reporting a breeze.
-Like all your Northbeam dashboards, this one is powered by your unique first-party data.
+Like all of your Northbeam dashboards, this one is powered by your unique first-party data.

 Where is Metrics Explorer?